AnalogFeelings/SammBot/STYLE_GUIDELINES.md

 ## Variable/Class Naming

 Use `CamelCase` and avoid using abbreviations when possible.
 Variable and class names must be descriptive.
+Use `SCREAMING_SNAKE_CASE` for const variables.

 ## Strings